joudot/Docker-Kubernetes-AKS-FAQ/Docker-FAQ.md

 https://andrestc.com/post/cgroups-io/ or  https://stackoverflow.com/questions/36145817/how-to-limit-io-speed-in-docker-and-share-file-with-system-in-the-same-time.
 You can find more info about the Bloc I/O metrics here: https://docs.docker.com/config/containers/runmetrics/#metrics-from-cgroups-memory-cpu-block-io

 ## How to configure SSL certificates in Containers?
+Service Mesh is one of the popular option these days although it comes with way more features but also some overhead.
+It would enforce SSL communication even internally to the Kubernetes cluster.

 **AKS with SSL offloading**
 What Microsoft recommends for AKS clusters is to use ingress controller and SSL offloading: https://docs.microsoft.com/en-us/azure/aks/ingress The reason why this is the recommended approach is that you don’t want your containers to be slowed down by the certificate installation every time they restart.
 https://github.com/kubernetes/ingress-nginx/blob/master/docs/examples/PREREQUISITES.md#tls-certificates shows the SSL offloading approach with nginx ingress controller in AKS (Linux)